Will It Blend?: Premise

-Some episodes are produced to coincide with certain events.
+Some episodes were produced to coincide with certain events.
 For example, three episodes aired during the weekend of Super Bowl XLI.
 Because of trademark restrictions, the words "Super Bowl" were substituted with words such as "Super Sunday", "The Big Game", or "That Last Football Game".
 The first episode had Dickson blend a smoothie out of salsa, tortilla chips, Buffalo wings, and some Budweiser.
 The second and third episodes used two blenders to predict the outcome of the Super Bowl by blending miniature helmets (AFC vs. NFC) and foam footballs (Indianapolis Colts vs. Chicago Bears).
 To coincide with the release of the film Transformers, Dickson blended toys of the Transformers characters Bumblebee and Swindle before challenging two of his grandchildren to transform the remains.
 When Dickson learned that The Beach Boys did not win Esquire's 2007 Esky Award, he blended the trophy.

 Cultural impact and legacy

 Blendtec formerly sold Will It Blend? merchandise, including a shirt with the slogan "Tom Dickson is my Homeboy".

-Dickson has made television appearances on NBC's The Tonight Show with Jay Leno on March 30, 2007, on which he blended a rake handle in seconds.
-The original videos have been used on The CW series Online Nation.
+Dickson made television appearances on NBC's The Tonight Show with Jay Leno on March 30, 2007, on which he blended a rake handle in seconds.
+The original videos were used on The CW series Online Nation.
 Dickson also made his appearance in the History Channel series Modern Marvels.
 In the episode World's Strongest III that was aired on March 6, 2008, Dickson blended portable MP3 players that contain the channel's longest-running series.
 In April 2007, radio station KDRF (eD-FM) in Albuquerque, New Mexico, enlisted Dickson to do a Will It Blend? promotion for the radio station.
 The three 30-second commercials show different styles of music (CDs) being blended to promote the station's variety format.

 In September 2007, his videos earned the second-highest annual payout of his of about US$15,000 from the video hosting service Revver.

 In 2008, Will It Blend? was featured in a Dreyer's/Edy's Dibs commercial.
 In the commercial, a girl holding a large lollipop tries some Dibs and wonders what will happen to lollipops when kids stop buying them in favor of the bite-sized ice cream treats.
 The next scene shows giant lollipops, used as alternatives to waxing a man's hairy back before Dickson blends them.
 In a second version of the commercial, Dickson himself was waxed.

 Will It Blend? was nominated for the 2007 YouTube Award for Best Series.
 It won Net's 2007 Viral Video Campaign of the Year and the bronze-level Clio Award for Viral Video in 2008.

 The iPhone episode of Will It Blend? won Ad of the Week in episode 8 of the Australian show The Gruen Transfer.